Liberty Island and the Statue of Liberty

 In the early years of European settlement, the Native Americans and Europeans traded together.

 In 1614, an exclusive trading agreement was made between the New York tribes and the Dutch settlers.
 The tribes gave the Dutch three years (or four voyages) of exclusive rights to collect furs and pelts on the land.
-In return, the Dutch provided the natives with cast iron pots, iron axes, hoes, lead, knives, and other items.
+In return, the Dutch gave the natives cast iron pots, iron axes, hoes, lead, knives, and other items.

-By the mid-1600s; however, occupation, war, and disease forced the local tribes to move out of the area.
+By the mid-1600s, however, occupation, war, and disease forced the local tribes to move out of the area.
 They went both north and west of New York State.
 This resettlement made way for further European colonization.

 In 1664, the English took possession of New Netherland from the Dutch, renaming it New York.
 Ownership of New York was valuable because of its location and status as a port of commerce and trade.
 The Oyster Island, now known as Liberty Island, was granted to Captain Robert Needham by the colonial Governor of New York, Richard Nicholls.
 Needham sold the island on December 23, 1667, to Isaac Bedloe – a Dutch colonist, merchant, and shipowner.